Earth+ NfP Programme

 E Banner with text

-In partnership with Rātā Foundation, our Earth+ Resilience and Emissions Reduction programme has been designed to empower community organisations with the tools and know-how to take action towards taking environmental action and preparing for change; and it’s free of charge!
+In partnership with Rātā Foundation, our Earth+ Resilience and Emissions Reduction programme has been designed to flip-the-script on climate change, empowering your organisation to proactively prepare for the future and kitting you with the tools, support and network to make a difference; and it’s free of charge!

 About the programme:

-It begins with a 1.5 day workshop to kick things off.
-By the end of the workshop, you’ll have:
+It begins with a 1-day interactive workshop to kick things off.
+By the end of the workshop, you will walk away with:

 Sign-up Information